What's Coming to Netflix in December 2022

 What’s Coming to Netflix on December 6th

-- Boss Baby: Christmas Bonus (2022) Netflix Original – Christmas Release – Animated special to The Boss Baby TV franchise.
+- Boss Baby: Christmas Bonus (Season 1) Netflix Original – Christmas Release – Animated special to The Boss Baby DreamWorks franchise.

+- Delivery by Christmas (2022) Netflix Original – Polish Christmas romantic comedy.

+- Storks (2016) – From Warner Bros.
+Animation, movie by Nicholas Stoller about storks moving on from delivering babies to delivering packages.

 What’s Coming to Netflix on December 7th